MakieOrg/Makie.jl/docs/src/tutorials/basic-tutorial.md

 We've only looked at a small subset of Makie's functionality here.

-You can read about the different available plotting functions with examples in the \myreflink{Plotting Functions} section.
+You can read about the different available plotting functions with examples in the [Plotting Functions](@ref) section.

-If you want to learn about making complex figures with nested sublayouts, have a look at the \myreflink{Layout Tutorial} section.
+If you want to learn about making complex figures with nested sublayouts, have a look at the [Layout Tutorial](@ref) section.

-If you're interested in creating interactive visualizations that use Makie's special `Observables` workflow, this is explained in more detail in the \myreflink{Observables & Interaction} section.
+If you're interested in creating interactive visualizations that use Makie's special `Observables` workflow, this is explained in more detail in the [Observables & Interaction](@ref) section.

-If you want to create animated movies, you can find more information in the \myreflink{Animations} section.
+If you want to create animated movies, you can find more information in the [Animations](@ref) section.